 Interest Rate in Iceland averaged 6.61 percent from 1998 until 2022, reaching an all time high of 18.00 percent in October of 2008 and a record low of 0.75 percent in November of 2020.
 This page provides - Iceland Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2023.

-Interest Rate in Iceland is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Iceland to stand at 1.25 in 12 months time.
-In the long-term, the Iceland Interest Rate is projected to trend around 1.75 percent in 2022 and 2.50 percent in 2023, according to our econometric models.
+Interest Rate in Iceland is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Iceland Interest Rate is projected to trend around 6.00 percent in 2023 and 4.00 percent in 2024, according to our econometric models.